Orckestra/orc-shared/docs/lists.md

 By default, the row data objects are identified by their `id` field, but it may be that the identifying field has another name.
 In this case, setting the `keyField` property on the list as an array containing the field name of the uniquely identifying field will cause the `List` to handle it correctly.

-An array longer than one element will adreess further into a nested row object.
+An array longer than one element will adress further into a nested row object.
 An example row object might look as follows:

 ```js
 {